February 19, 2026 (1mo ago)

 |---|---|

-Install Temps on your VPS, lock it down with Tailscale, and deploy your application — all in under 15 minutes:
+Install your deployment platform on a VPS, lock it down with Tailscale, and start deploying:

 # Install Tailscale